twse/random-stuff/FontCreator Data Files and Registry Keys.md

 This dialog includes a text box prompting the user to use the Professional Edition of FontCreator if the Home Edition is used.

 ### OpenType Designer
 These buttons are only shown for GPOS kerning tables.
+The values at the beginning have the capital d in square brackets.
 * **Clear Value** – Set values for all kerning pairs to zero.
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
 * **Clean Up** – Delete all kerning pairs that have a zero value.